The business model is the ceiling

 The lock survives execution discipline

 Fifteen production systems ran under this lock.
-Three forms of execution discipline were applied across the operation.
+Three forms of execution discipline applied across the operation.
 The ceiling rose with each gain.
 It held.

 Capital discipline: No outside investment beyond starting capital.
 No debt.
 Cash was not the only input.
 Prepayments and milestone billing could have funded a hire.
 The hire would still consume months of operator attention before producing net capacity.
 The loop stayed closed for the duration.